coyotepod/ESS_JourneyToTheCore/README.md

 <h2>REGIO SCIENTIAE - INK Assets</h2>
-CHOOSE YOUR OWN ADVENTURE

-Master folder for Ink narratives used in Earth Space Science, Biology, and Zoology classes.
+Master folder for <a href="https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md" target="_blank">Ink</a>  narratives used in Earth Space Science, Biology, and Zoology classes.
 Stories are mostly original with some inspiration from classic adventure novels.

 Stories are published at http://www.regioscientiae.com and http://masterscoy.itch.io